Learn about Australia’s National Flower

 Some Australian florists may offer Wattle Flowers to their clientele, particularly close to Wattle Day.
 While Wattle Flowers aren’t traditionally the most popular flower for cut bouquets, they do have special significance to Australians and this is why these “weeds” may find their way into local flowers shops in the nation.

-While it’s true that many people do grow their own Wattle flowers, and then cut these flowers themselves in order to make nosegays and other types of floral arrangements, this florist may offer them for sale to those who don’t “grow their own”.
+While it’s true that many people do grow their own Wattle flowers, and then cut these flowers themselves in order to make nosegays and other types of floral arrangements, this floral service provider may offer them for sale to those who don’t “grow their own”.

 How to Plant and Nurture Wattle Flowers